twinssbc/Ionic2-Calendar/README.md

 It can be set to 15 or 30, so that the event can be displayed at more accurate position in weekview or dayview.
 Default value: 60
 * autoSelect
-If set to true, the current calendar date will be auto selected when calendar is loaded or swiped in the month view.
+If set to true, the current calendar date will be auto selected when calendar is loaded or swiped in the month and week view.
 Default value: true
 * locale
 The locale used to display text in the calendar.